marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 userService.startResetPasswordProcess("unknown@example.com");
 {% endhighlight %}

-The last section in test method is Assert when we want to check results produced by tested code.
+The last section in the test method is Assert when we want to check results produced by tested code.
 In our test we check two
 assumptions:

 1. Invocation of `startResetPasswordProcess` does not throw any exceptions.
- This is tested implicitly by jUnit - test fails when test method throwns exception.
+ This is tested implicitly by JUnit - test fails when test method throwns exception.
 Since our test passes we are certain that `startResetPasswordProcess` doesn't throw any.
-2. We want to be ceratain that no notification was send to provided email address so we asses with help of Mockit that none of the methods on `NotificationService` was called.
+2. We want to be certain that no notification was send to provided email address so we asses with the help of Mockit that none of the methods on `NotificationService` was called.

 Mockito verification syntax is a bit unintuitive, so let's take a closer